 Macaulay Honors College at Lehman (72) and the Lehman Scholars Program (100).

 - Degrees Awarded: (AY 2014-15): 2,066 bachelor’s degrees; 713 master’s degrees.

 - Notable Faculty: Seven Distinguished Professors,

 including Billy Collins, Poet Laureate of the United States (2001-2003) and New

 York State Poet Laureate (2004-2006), and composer John Corigliano, winner of

 both the Academy Award (2000) and the Pulitzer Prize for Music (2001).

-community organizations, and residents of the Bronx and the metropolitan area.
+community organizations, small businesses, and healthcare networks in the Bronx and the international community at large.

 Recent Recognition (partial list):

 - Ranked by U.S. News & World Report as a Tier 1 institution among regional universities in the North for four consecutive years; Top 40 public college and No. 5 among all colleges in the North for graduates with the least debt; graduate Social Work Program (MSW) among the Top 100 in the nation.